mounika-nannapaneni/ecommerce-sql-analytics/README.md

 ---

+## Business Questions & Analytical Scope

+- This project answers key strategic business questions across revenue, customers, and product performance.

+> For the complete list of documented business questions, refer to:

 ## Key Insights
 - Total revenue from completed orders:
 - Monthly revenue shows consistent growth with seasonal spikes in Q4